clodaghmcguire/lifto/README.md

 A picard based liftover service

+## Capabilities

+- translate coordinates (variant) to a different assembly version
+- return information about mapping (one-to-one, reciprocal, collapsed, spread...)
+- Ability to curate a variant liftover by accepting or rejecting (user, timestamp, decision)

 ## API

 liftO provides a RESTful API to translate single variants and batches of variants between assemblies